layla4321/BIS15W2024_Group14/README.md

 ### App
 Contains the App file (standalone R)
+App.Rmd - Our file used to develop the app and more documentation for the development process.

 ### EDA
 Contain files involved in plotting and exploratory data analysis

-### App.Rmd
-Contains our file used to develop the app and more documentation for the development process.

 ### Data and Images
 Contain Images used in our app as well as the data.